KippAD/html-css-project/README.md

 -  **Map and Dates** - The map iframe allows the business owner to update their future schedule on the website on an interactive map.
 The corresponding date panel shows the same dates in order to allow screen readers to read the information.

--  **Responsive Design** - Grid adjusts into panel columns as viewport size decreases.
+-  **Responsive Design** - Grid changes into a column of panels as viewport size decreases.

 ### **Reviews**
 ---